 Kyle, a Denver, Colorado native received his BA in History and degrees in Theater and English from the University of Missouri-Columbia.
 He continued his training at Lee Strasberg Theater and Film Institute and Stella Adler Studio of Acting.
 His most recent shows include Midsummer Nights Dream (Frog and Peach Shakespeare Company), Ajax in Iraq (LSTFI), A Midsummer Nights Dream (Alpha NYC), The Mother Fucker with the Hat (LSTFI), Over the River and Through The Woods, Good People (Talking Horse Productions).

 JOE NAIMOLI - Hippolyte Charles, Rostopchin

 Joe Naimoli is an American comedian and actor.
 Born and raised in Staten Island, he is mostly of Italian ancestry.
 Joe began studying acting in college at St.Johns University and joined their theatre troupe the St.Johns Stagers.
-Shorty after graduating, he began taking acting classes and comedy workshops to develop his craft as a comedian and story teller.
+Shortly after graduating, he began taking acting classes and comedy workshops to develop his craft as a comedian and storyteller.
 He then joined the Theatre 68 theatre company in NY.
 Although brief, his experience there helped lay the groundwork for future bit roles and commercials.
-Joe regularly performs stand up comedy in and around NYC and New Jersey and produces, writes and stars in his own comedy shows.
-He also is trained in long and short form improv and frequently performs with the improv group Project Ivy.
+Joe regularly performs stand-up comedy in and around NYC and New Jersey and produces, writes, and stars in his own comedy shows.
+He also is trained in long and short-form improv and frequently performs with the improv group Project Ivy.
 Joe is also the entertainment host of the Staten Island Yankees, (New York Yankees minor-league affiliate).
 He most recently wrapped on the short film Kings and Queens and is currently working on a new variety show which he will star in and produce.